 Now that your work is complete, you have some decisions to make about how you want to share your work and manage your own copyright.

 Should you register your copyright with the U.S. Copyright Office?
-As a UC faculty member or student, in most cases, you automatically own the copyright in your dissertation.
+As a Berkeley faculty member or student, in most cases, you automatically own the copyright in your dissertation.
 However, registering copyright in your dissertation offers certain distinct advantages: It provides public record that you are indeed the author and owner, and also enables greater enforcement of your rights against infringers or plagiarists.
 Of course, if you are going to be assigning your copyright to your publisher, it's not necessary for you to register anything.
 This question is really most pertinent if you're self-publishing or creating digitial projects online.

 Licensing Beyond Fair Use

 Do you want to license your work beyond fair use?
 As with any other copyrighted work, other scholars can make fair use of your creation in their own research.
 You can also decide to license your work beyond what fair use allows by applying a Creative Commons license to it.
 There may be publisher or discipline-specific reasons to decide to—or not to—license your work.
 And again, if your publishing agreement is assigning copyright to your publisher, then the agreement itself will likely govern the usage rights of others—so read that agreement closely.

 What rights, if any, should you negotiate with your publisher to retain?
 On the Managing Your Copyrights page, we discuss the issues surrounding negotiating publishing agreements so that, where possible, you retain certain usage rights for yourself or others that are important to you.

 For even more information, check out our Copyright & Digital Publishing guide that digs deep on all of these steps.